yorberth01/Evaluacion/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

-# Kanye West Quotes
+# Quotes App
 #### Skill Assessment

 The challenge will contain a few core features most applications have.
 That includes connecting to an API, basic MVC, exposing an API, and finally tests.

-The API we want you to connect to is https://kanye.rest/
+The API we want you to connect to is https://quotes.rest/

 ### The application should have the following features:
 * User authentication and profile update page